Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 ## Practice 38: Decentralize execution

 **Problem**
-Central control cannot keep pace with fast battlefield changes.
+Central control cannot keep pace with the rapid changes on the battlefield.

 **Action**
-Give subordinates clear purpose and freedom to act.
+Give subordinates a clear purpose and freedom to act.

 **Outcome**
 Decisions occur faster at the point of action.